BasicsLogin & Analysis Types

 UPDATE CONTOUR adjust the contours based on what is visible on the radar when Filter is activated.

-Keyword Density Areas: highlight major (high density), growing, or sparse (low density surrounded by high density) areas on the radar.
+Key Areas: highlight major (high density), growing, or sparse (low density surrounded by high density) areas on the radar.

 Trend Graph: shows the target and its competitors’ centers of gravity movement over the time range of the data set.
 Click on a company to view its trend graph, and single click on the circle next to the company name to change the highlight color.